pwang00/pwang00.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a graduate from the University of Maryland, College Park who is broadly interested in security.
+Below is a more specific list of my current interests or fields I'd otherwise want to explore:

+* Zero-knowledge proofs
+* Cryptographic engineering
+* Software exploitation and reverse engineering
+* Automated program analysis and formal verification
+* Compilers (optimizations, infrastructure)

 I sometimes play capture the flags (CTFs) with [DiceGang](https://ctftime.org/team/109452/), though I've been kind of inactive lately.
 I mostly focus on solving cryptography challenges, though I occasionally branch out into other categories.